ccauser/asus-rog-z390-i-gaming-hackintosh/README.md

 # EFI for Hackintosh on ASUS ROG Z390-I Gaming / AMD RX 580 GPU / 1820A Wifi

-Everything is working on Catalina with both Clover and OpenCore
+Use the OpenCore bootloader for Monterey/Big Sur
 - You need to generate your own UUID/Serial #will add how soon#
-- The opencore EFI works with Big Sur, including WIFI/Bluetooth.
-But not continuity.
+- Everything except a few continuity services is working including WIFI/Bluetooth

+Is you are still on Catalina, use the Clover bootloaded to get everythign working.

 ## Hardware